bodleian/fedora6_client/README.md

 It was created by Thomas Wrobel <thomas.wrobel@bodliean.ox.ac.uk> in support of the integration between ORA (https://ora.ox.ac.uk) and the ORA Digital Preservation Service.

-A comapnion Gem that uses this gem for preserving objects within the API is ORA::DPS
+A comapnion class that uses this gem for preserving objects within the API is ORA::DPS, available on request.

 ## Installation